Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

-Summer was over, but the thunderstorms often accompanying the segue into early fall appeared to be fully engaged.
+Summer was over, but the thunderstorms often accompanying the segue into fall appeared to be bearing down on them.

-He looked at the house behind the one Zoe lived in.
+He looked at the rear yard of the house that backed up to Zoe’s.
 It seemed an exact copy.
 Same footprint, same wooden deck off the back.
-Same footprint of yard.
+Same patch of yard.
 Same type of maple smack in the middle of the wilting grass.

 But there was one difference.

 The lights in the other house were flickering now.
 On, then off.
 On, then off.

 Decker looked to the sky.
 Despite the rumbles of thunder, there wasn’t any lightning yet, at least that he could see.
 Also, the temperature had dropped some, and there was a low fog building that, along with the gathering clouds, obscured the sky even more.

 A few moments later, he saw the reflection of red lights zip by overhead.
 He couldn’t see the plane, but it was no doubt trying to make it in or out before the storm hit full force, he thought.

 He glanced back at the house and watched the lights going on and off, almost like Morse code.
 It might be the humidity, he thought.
 Damp wiring could cause flickering.

 He heard a noise somewhere.
 Then he heard it again.
 And another time.
 The same sound over and over.
 It was two distinct sounds, actually, one a solid thud and the other like something scraping against something.

 Then a car started up.
 It had to be on the street that fronted the house he was looking at, he concluded.
 They’d be driving right into the gathering storm.